 Webinars are live online presentations that your clients can log into using webinar software.
 This type of software allows your computer screen to be shared with your audience, in addition to audio and, in some cases, video streaming of your presentation.
 Webinars can be used to launch new products, run live product demonstrations, and get feedback from clients.
 They can also be recorded and shared on your website for your customers to refer to.

 This is an online form of word-of-mouth advertising.
 If your message is interesting enough, it will be transmitted from one person to another, or shared through email, social networks, blogs, and so forth.
 Your message can be in the form of a video, an advertisement, a website, an image or information.
-Think of how shocking or humorous TV ads get shared online.
-A coffee shop once had its online ad spread like wildfire by offering one free new beverage on a given day.
-Although viral marketing is often difficult to replicate, the analytics tools within most social networks can tell you which types of content you share are more likely to go viral, or have more “virality”.
+Think of how humorous videos get shared online.
+Although viral marketing is often difficult to replicate, the analytics tools within most social networks can tell you which types of content you share are more likely to go viral, or have more "virality".

 Social bookmarking enables you to store, search and manage websites and pages that you visit frequently.
 However, unlike traditional desktop bookmarking, social bookmarking allows you to access your bookmarks from any computer, tag them, view them by popularity and share them with others.